-The University of Law have a great city centre location in Bristol, with brand new facilities.
-Additionally, their pitch on providing the best commercially focused programme proved true and gave me a real head-start for my legal career.
+The University of Law has a great city centre location in Bristol, with brand new facilities.
+Additionally, its pitch on providing the best commercially focused programme proved true and gave me a real head-start for my legal career.

 Early on I considered becoming a doctor, but instead decided I wanted to be a politician (which I now am).
 I didn’t want to be a career politician and wanted to work in “business”.
 Law provided me with the great opportunity to do that, and I loved it.